Mubin42/lunch-order-vote/README.md

 Containers have dependencies, but the next container may start to be started before the preparation is complete.
 If it fails for that reason, please specify the start-up separately as follows.

     docker-compose up db

+Also postman exported json can be found at `/postman/Food Vote.postman_collection.json` directory.
+Import it as v2.1 collection in postman.

 See `docker-compose.yaml` if you want to know more.